 I don’t think anyone has ever taken a job as a restaurant manager out of an intense desire to monitor the shoe choices of their employees.
 This is often far down the list of concerns that managers have during the course of a shift.
 I also don’t think anyone ever became a manager so they could fill out accident reports, workers comp paperwork, and scurry to cover the station of an injured employee.
 Given the choice of monitoring shoes or filling out hours of paperwork, keeping an eye on shoes seems like a better option.
 Requiring a high quality slip resistant shoe is the number one step you can take to reduce workplace accidents in a restaurant.

 Your uniform policy probably covers all sorts of minutiae.
 There are generally rules on the size of earrings, amount of jewelry, the size of a bank, and many other details.
 Most restaurants will make slip resistant shoes part of the uniform, but managers rarely check this detail.
+These shoes can be real uncomfortable, and if you’ve got the wrong size from the management, then chafing creams only can ‘save your soles’.
 Unlike most of the other uniform requirements, this one exists for the safety of your staff and to reduce a huge potential liability the restaurant faces.
 Rather than checking the soles of every staff member’s shoes on ever shift, you should consider a slip resistant shoe program in which a limited number of shoes are approved for your staff.
 Doing so reassures you with a quick visual inspection that your staff members are compliant.

 Here are five reasons why starting a slip resistant shoe program will benefit you: